-So you haven’t had the “sex talk” with your teenager yet.
+So you haven’t had the “sex talk” with your teen yet.
 Well, you’re not alone!
 Many parents of teenagers came from a generation where their parents never talked to them about sex.
 As a result, parents of today may not be comfortable talking to their children about sex either.
 The discomfort can make us put off having conversations.
 If you fit in that category, it’s not too late (and you’re not alone)!

 The reality is that it’s difficult to keep today’s teenagers away from learning about sex outside of home.
 They learn about sex through social media, television, movies, and peers, and they learn about sex as early as elementary school.
 All of this outside information can be dangerous!
 Your teenager may be learning things that are not true, not healthy, and not helpful.
 You may be depending on your teenager’s school to teach them about sex.
 At school, they may learn the biology of their bodies, but it doesn’t mean they totally understand sex.
 The other problem is that most of these other methods of learning do not teach about healthy relationships, boundaries, dating, consent, intimacy, and the emotions that arise through sexual experiences.
 That means it’s up to you to educate your teenager.
 And there’s no time like the present!